algo¶

 DataFrame with columns (forecaster, ece_score) containing the ECE for each forecaster

-- algo.compute_sharpe_ratio(average_return_results: pandas.DataFrame, baseline_return: float = 1.0, normalize_by_round: bool = False) pandas.DataFrame¶
+- algo.compute_sharpe_ratio(average_return_results: pandas.DataFrame, baseline_return: float = 0.0, normalize_by_round: bool = False) pandas.DataFrame¶

-Calculate the Sharpe ratio for each forecaster.
+Calculate the Sharpe ratio for each forecaster using per-dollar returns (ROI).

 - Args: